 * Bhringaraj (Eclipta alba) – Bhringaraj is Chakshushya (strengthens the eyes), Akshirogahrut (Useful in eye diseases), Rasayana (Rejuvenative) and balances Kapha and Vata dosha.

-* Saptamrit lauh is an Ayurvedic medicine in powder form containing Iron calx, triphala and yashtimadhu, balances Pitta dosha and recommended in age related macular degeneration and other vision related eye disorders.
+* Saptamrit lauh is an Ayurvedic medicine in powder form containing Iron calx, Triphala, and yashtimadhu, balances Pitta dosha, and is recommended in age-related macular degeneration and other vision-related eye disorders.

 * Triphala Ghrita nourishes the nerves and tissues of the eyeball, including the lens.
 Triphala ghee balances Vata and Pitta doshas and can be used internally and externally (as eye drops or in Tarpan treatment) as it is beneficial in eye diseases.

-Thus, if you are having this eye disease and want to get the best ayurvedic treatment of Macular Degeneration in Australia, then Life Line Ayurvedic Herbal Clinic provide the best Macular Treatment through best choosen herbs and excellent detoxification and rejuvenating therapies especially Akshi tarpan by expert team of Ayurvedic doctors.
+Thus, if you have this eye disease and want to get the best ayurvedic treatment for Macular Degeneration in Australia, then Life Line Ayurvedic Herbal Clinic provides the best Macular Treatment through the best best-chosen herbs and excellent detoxification and rejuvenating therapies especially Akshi tarpan by the expert team of Ayurvedic doctors.
 Get the best treatment and feel safe.

 Stay up to date with what is happening at Life Line Ayurvedic Herbal.